v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 }
 ```

-In this example the block in else will execute because the condition in `if` evaluates to false.
+In this example, the block in else will execute because the condition in `if` evaluates to false.

 ## `else if` statement